Privacy Notice

 Your data is processed only until the vacant position is filled permanently (e.g. the end of the probationary period of the selected person), but not more than 6 months from your application.

-The Data Controller keeps the data of successful applicants to the Company’s employee records.
+The Data Controller keeps the data of successful applicants in the Company’s employee records.
 The processing of employee data is governed by a separate policy.

 2. Notification about future career opportunities and company news